 Kitchen Layout plays an important role in how you will use your kitchen.

 Once you have worked out what your needs are, you can start collecting and collating information, pictures, and ideas about how you want your future kitchen to look.
+Even one or two pictures will give your designer a better understanding of the style you are after.
+Our gallery section has scores of images for you to peruse and is a great place to start your research.

 - Collation offline: Buy a scrapbook or folder and collect pictures from magazines, brochures, the internet etc